Pensions crisis: U.S. State-level issues

 The pension replacement rate, or percentage of a worker's pre-retirement income that the pension replaces, varies widely from state to state.
 It bears little correlation to the percentage of state workers who are covered by a collective bargaining agreement.
 For example, the replacement rate in Missouri is 55.4%, while in New York it is 77.1%.
 In Colorado, replacement rates are higher but these employees are barred from participating in Social Security.

 In a 2022 report, Equable Institute found that the value of public teacher pension benefits have declined significantly in the last two decades, as states have opened new pension plans offering less generous benefits.
 An average teacher hired in 2005 can expect to receive approximately $768,000 in total lifetime pension payments, whereas the average teacher hired for the 2023 school year can only expect to earn $668,000 — a $100,000 decline.

 The Congressional Budget Office reported in May 2011 that "most state and local pension plans probably will have sufficient assets, earnings, and contributions to pay scheduled benefits for a number of years and thus will not need to address their funding shortfalls immediately.
 But they will probably have to do so eventually, and the longer they wait, the larger those shortfalls could become.
 Most of the additional funding needed to cover pension liabilities is likely to take the form of higher government contributions and therefore will require higher taxes or reduced government services for residents".

+New Jersey

+New Jersey's pensions used new calculation formulas at the end of 2024 and the new projections have 6 of the 7 state pension funds becoming depleted and insolvent by 2027 and the largest fund, Teachers' Pension and Annuity Fund (TPAF), could run out in 13 years.